richardskumat/docker-dhcphelper/readme.md

 I intend to use this image as a dhcp relay for testing a pihole setup in my homelab with Pihole, Traefik and dhchelper.

+Dockerfile is based on the post in [https://discourse.pi-hole.net/t/dhcp-with-docker-compose-and-bridge-networking/17038](https://discourse.pi-hole.net/t/dhcp-with-docker-compose-and-bridge-networking/17038) by user DerFetzer.
+Thank you.
 ## About dhchelper

 dhcp-helper version 1.2-r0, Copyright (C) 2004-2012 Simon Kelley